FAMILY FUN SERVICE

 HOW CAN I BE A PEACEMAKER AND HELP OTHERS TO BE HAPPY?

-YOUTH CAN TEACH and motivate children and youth how to Spread a Little Sunshine using this planner.
-On the sun ray wordstrips they can write ways to cheer, bless, and brighten someone’s day.
+YOUTH CAN TEACH how to Spread a Little Sunshine using this planner.
+They can write ways to cheer, bless, and brighten someone’s day.
 Cut the rays up to the sun so they can be torn off when completed.
 They can even write on the back things they want to remember about the service.
 For example, Wyatt liked my teaching him how to throw and catch the ball.

 ACTIVITY:

-• Optional: ADD 1 cup sliced fresh or frozen strawberries.
+Optional: 1 cup strawberries – fresh or frozen

 WHAT BAPTISMAL PROMISES DO/DID WE MAKE?